-The rotary level control is used to manually adjust the post-fader digital and analog monitor output levels.
+The rotary level control is used to manually adjust the post-fader monitor output level.
 Its operating characteristics are identical to the rotary control in the Model 790 Control Console, discussed earlier in this section.

-The dim function allows the post-fader digital and analog monitor output level to be reduced by a fixed amount.
+The dim function allows the post-fader monitor output level to be reduced by a fixed amount.
 Its operating characteristics are identical to those of the Model 790 Control Console, discussed earlier in this section.